thorlaidanegg/CLOB/README.md

     engine.WithEventBuffer(200_000),       // event channel depth (default 50k)
     engine.WithFeeCalculator(myFees),      // default: ZeroFeeCalculator
     engine.WithPreOrderHook(myHook),       // default: nil (accept all)
-)
+    engine.WithInitialOrders(recovered),   // seed resting orders at startup (crash recovery) )
 ```

+### Crash recovery seam — `WithInitialOrders`

+`WithInitialOrders([]RecoveredOrder)` seeds a fresh engine with resting orders
+**before** the matching loop starts: each order is placed directly into the book
+(or stop book) with no matching, no pre-order hook, and no emitted events.
+A server
+rebuilds the `[]RecoveredOrder` by replaying its durable event log, then continues
+the event sequence above the last recovered event via `MarketConfig.InitialEventSeq`
+(and `InitialOrderSeq`).
+This is the library hook that lets open orders survive an
+engine restart instead of being canceled.

 ---